jimmyjacobson/Slack-Channel-Analyzer/README.md

 # Slack Conversation Analyzer

-A Node.js command-line script that analyzes Slack channel conversations using AI.
-The script ingests messages from a specified Slack channel since a given datetime and processes them with a custom prompt using OpenAI's GPT-4o model.
+A Node.js command-line script for **one-time analysis** of Slack channel conversations using AI.
+This is not a bot - it's a standalone script that runs once, fetches messages from a specified Slack channel since a given datetime, analyzes them with OpenAI's GPT-4o model using your custom prompt, and exits.

 ## Features